-The GDPR (General Data Protection Regulation) grants people, in their capacities as consumers, citizens and so forth a range of specific data subject rights they can exercise under particular conditions, as per usual always with a few exceptions.
+The GDPR grants people, in their capacities as consumers, citizens and so forth a range of specific data subject rights they can exercise under particular conditions, as per usual always with a few exceptions.
 GDPR compliance among others means enabling the exercise of these rights.
-The 8 fundamental data subject rights and additional citizen rights in specific circumstances.
+An overview of 8 fundamental data subject rights and additional citizen rights in specific circumstances.

-You can read more about some of these main data subject rights in our GDPR guide where we, among other tackle the data subject’s right to access, the right to be forgotten, a.k.a. right of erasure, the data subject right to data portability and so forth.
+You can read more about some of these main data subject rights in our GDPR guide where we, among other tackle the data subject’s right to access, the right to be forgotten, a.k.a. right to erasure, the data subject’s right to data portability and so forth.

 Data subject rights are contextual – rights, obligations and circumstances